Submissions

 Title: Titles should indicate the content of the manuscript, serve as a guide to reference librarians, and facilitate communication.
 It should be concise, meaningful, and clear.
 Subtitles may be used whenever needed.

-Author(s): The full name of the author(s) should be written center aligned, below the title.
+Author(s): The full name of the author(s) should be written center-aligned, below the title.
 The authors’ list should include only those who have made a substantial contribution to the design and execution of the work and the writing of the manuscript.
 Provide the full postal address, including the country name and email address of each author.
 Authors should identify the name and address of the author to whom correspondence should be sent.

 INTRODUCTION: The purpose of your research should appear in the introduction.
 State the questions you sought to answer and provide pertinent and adequate background information of previous findings for those questions.

 MATERIALS AND METHODS: Provide sufficient information clearly to allow someone to repeat your work.
 A clear description of your experimental design, sampling procedures, and statistical procedures should be described.
-Give the model number for equipment used (if any).
+Give the model number for the equipment used (if any).
 The methods already published should be indicated by a reference, and only relevant modifications should be described.

 RESULTS: Results should be clear and stated concisely.
 Present the results logically in text, tables and figures but do not interpret your findings.